Mount Eden Prisons: History

+Origins

 The original Mount Eden prison was a military stockade built in 1856.
 It became Auckland's main prison when the old city jail on the corner of Queen and Victoria Streets was demolished in 1865.
 The stone wall and the foundations were completed in 1872, the building proper was commenced in 1882 and finished in 1917.

 The historic prison building was designed by government architect Pierre Burrows.
 Burrows design was based on HM Prison Wormwood Scrubs and other English prisons.

 Early prisoners were used as labourers to quarry stone for use in road construction around Auckland, including the quarries at Maungawhau / Mount Eden and Auckland Grammar School., .. and is how the prison got the colloquial nickname of "Rock College" and there are tales of the early and/or longtime prisoners getting brick walls tattooed on their backs, a brick for each of the years incarcerated.

 The prison has a colourful history.
 Prisoners were executed there and it was the site of New Zealand's last execution, in 1957 when Walter James Bolton was hanged for poisoning his wife Beatrice.
 There were few escapes but a song was written about one famous escaper, George Wilder.
 In 1963, he escaped and was free for 172 days, during which time he travelled 2610 km and committed 40 crimes.
 Pat Boone's song 'Speedy Gonzales' was rewritten by the Howard Morrison Quartet and became "George The Wilder Colonial Boy".